Professional Licensure Disclosure

 ABSN

 The Accelerated BSN (ABSN) program prepares students to take the appropriate NCLEX exam in order to obtain licensure as a registered nurse (RN).
-The program currently meets the requirements for licensure and only enrolls students from the following states:
+It is offered as an online program with a short on-campus residency.
+The program currently meets the requirements for licensure in the following states:

 • Indiana